 After you’re done, you’ll be directed back to your account overview page, which will show what you just purchased and keep you updated on how much of your bundle has been used.

-To install the browser plugin, go to the Welcome page and select the API plugin for your browser – we only offer plugins for Firefox and Chrome browsers at this time.
+To install the browser extension, go to the Welcome page and select the API extension for your browser – we only offer extensions for Firefox and Chrome browsers at this time.

-Note: The browser plugins for the regular, free version of TinEye found at TinEye.com/Plugin will not work with your TinEye API account.
-You must install the high volume version to perform searches that will work with your prepaid search bundle.
+Note: The browser extensions for the regular, free version of TinEye found at TinEye.com/extensions will not work with your TinEye API account.
+You must install the API versions to perform searches that will work with your prepaid search bundle.
+Don’t worry, you can have both the free and commercial versions installed at the same time!

 6. Upload an image or search by URL

-You’re all set!
-Click on the Search tab to get started.
-Then simply search the way you would normally do on TinEye.com.
+You can also search the Commercial API through a web interface, just as you would normally do on TinEye.com.
+Click on the Search tab to get started (you’ll have to be logged in to your account).
 Upload an image from your local drive to search for it, or point to a web image or web page by pasting the URL.

 Happy image searching!